create-3d-worlds/create-3d-worlds.github.io/README.md

 # Create 3D worlds

-A library of REUSABLE Three.js components that you can play with.
+A library of reusable Three.js components that you can play with.

 Over the years, I have gathered Three.js examples from various sources and modified them to be reusable.